 - Honours degree thesis specialised in blood-flow restriction training as an alternative to heavy training

-- Co-founder, President, and Head Coach of Hobart Powerlifting Club (est. 2019) which is affiliated with Powerlifting Australia.
+- Co-founder, President, and Head Coach of Hobart Powerlifting Club (est. 2019) which is affiliated with Australian Powerlifting Union.

 - HPC has been hosting competitions, workshops, and coaching courses 2020 and beyond.